 Lenders review your credit and income, and some lenders use alternative approaches to evaluate your application.
-If your credit is less-than-perfect, finding the right lender might help you save money on your loan.
-For example, some lenders evaluate alternative factors, like educational history and college degrees—so a recent graduate might have good luck with those lenders.
+If your credit is less than perfect, finding the right lender might help you save money on your loan.
+For example, some lenders evaluate alternative factors, such as educational history and college degrees—so a recent graduate might have good luck with those lenders.

-Other lenders might target borrowers with credit scores above a certain level.
+Other lenders might target borrowers with credit scores above a certain level, or only offer personal loans to cardmembers, such as American Express.
 If you don’t fall into their sweet spot, applying might not be the best use of your time (or you might pay more if you get approved).

-Be aware that asking somebody to cosign is asking them to take a massive risk.
-If you don’t make your loan payments for any reason (including your accidental death or inability to work during illness), the cosigner is responsible for your payments.
+Be aware that asking somebody to co-sign is asking them to take a massive risk.
+If you don’t make your loan payments for any reason (including your accidental death or inability to work during illness), the co-signer is responsible for your payments.
 If they don’t pay, their credit will suffer, and the lender can pursue collection from them.
-You could be setting your generous friend or family member up for garnished wages and payments on a loan that they don’t benefit from.
+You could be setting your generous friend or family member up for garnished wages and payments on a loan from which they don’t benefit.

 You’re undoubtedly busy, and there are only 24 hours in a day.
 But putting extra effort into your personal loan application can potentially save you time and money.
 You may be able to score a lower rate, minimize origination fees, and get approval from the best lenders available.